This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 If you are not yet a committer but are interested in joining an Apache project then please start at the Contributors Tech Guide.

-For more information on how Apache projects are run, see "What makes Apache projects different?", the Community Development PMC's website, and this essay requiring Apache Projects to act Independently.
+For more information on how Apache projects are run, see "What makes Apache projects different?", the Apache Community Development website, and this essay requiring Apache Projects to act Independently.

 Terms in this section as used as per RFC2119.
 The Board expects all PMCs to understand and comply with these policies.